-The Fishing for Energy Bin Program provides funding to entities to provide interested communities small grants to maintain an existing port in the program or establish a new port opportunity for fishing communities to recycle old or unused fishing gear.
-Projects can also propose event bins.

-• New Port: This priority is for all ports that do not currently have a Fishing for Energy dumpster and would like one for more than 1 month throughout the year (can be removed in the offseason if needed).
-A 'new port' grant provides startup costs to address needs to house a
+- 1) Bin Host: The Fishing for Energy Bin Program provides funding to maintain an existing port in the program or establish a new port opportunity for fishing communities to recycle and to convert to energy retired and/or derelict fishing gear.
+Applicants may also propose short-term event bins. - New Port: This priority is for all ports that do not currently have a Fishing for Energy bin and would like one for a period that exceeds a total of one month per calendar year (the bin may be removed in the off-season if needed).
+A new port proposal may include funding to cover startup costs to address needs to house a bin year-round on site, security such as fencing or a locked bin if needed, monitoring, and outreach and hauling costs.
+In addition to the monetary award, applicants under this category may receive signage to go on or near the bin.
+While most communities will set up gear collection bins for their disposal needs, applicants may also propose other mechanisms for gear collection as appropriate to their circumstances.

-- dumpster (bin) year round on site including security if needed (fencing or extra cost for locked bin), in addition to outreach and hauling costs.
-In addition to the monetary award, applicants under this category may receive signage to go on or near the dumpster. - Existing Port: This priority is for ports that already have a Fishing for Energy dumpster.
-This grant provides funding for outreach to the fishing community and logistical support for gear hauls for 3-4 years. - Event Bin: This priority is for all ports that are looking to host a collection event and would like to secure 1-2 bins for one month or less.
+- Existing Port: This priority is for ports that already have a Fishing for Energy bin, or other appropriate gear collection mechanism.
+This grant provides funding for outreach to the service community and logistical support for gear hauls for 3-4 additional years. - Event Bin: This priority is for ports that are looking to host a gear collection event and would like to secure 1-2 bins for one month or less.

-All applicants should demonstrate understanding of their service community and ability to coordinate bin hauling logistics and outreach to the community.
+All applicants should demonstrate understanding of the community the bin will serve and ability to coordinate bin hauling logistics and outreach to the community.